Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 6. Select all Available Apex Classes containing the "tfa." prefix namespace and add them to the Enabled Apex Classes

-• Note: Apex Classes are case-sensitive and the lowercase "tfa." classes may appear towards the bottom of the list.
+• Note: Apex Classes are case-sensitive and the lowercase "tfa." classes may appear near the bottom of the list.

 7. Click Save

-8. Click on Manage Assignments to apply the permission set to any users that need access.
+8. Click Manage Assignments to apply the permission set to any users that need access.

 Troubleshooting

-After you publish your form, if you are seeing "Please wait" or "Form will be displayed here" on your live community where the form should be, there are a few settings you will need to check to attempt to resolve this error.
+After you publish your form, if you see "Please wait" or "Form will be displayed here" on your live Experience Cloud Site where the form should be, there are a few settings you will need to check to attempt to resolve this error.

 Method 1